 - Eating foods low in iron

-- Problems with hemoglobin—more common in those of African, Mediterranean, Southeast Asian, or West Indian ethnicity or descent
+- Problems with hemoglobin—more common in those of African, Mediterranean, Southeast Asian, or West Indian descent

 - Lightheadedness or fainting

 - Pale skin in the palms of the hands, lips, nails, and eyelids

 - Rapid heartbeat

 - A sore, red tongue

 - Cravings for non-food items such as clay, ice, and paper

 Your healthcare provider will ask about your symptoms and health history.
 A physical exam may be done.
 This may be enough to suspect the diagnosis.